Resident as Teacher

 These special teaching experiences are a high point for our students and residents, made possible by the proximity of the school to the clinical areas and by the closeness of the residency and clerkship director and of the residency and clerkship coordinators (who share an office!) in what is in essence a medical home for our learners.

-Beyond the major role our residents play in the medical school, they also have the opportunity to participate in a recently developed resident teaching elective called “Wards Star”.
+Beyond the major role our residents play in the medical school, they also have the opportunity to participate in the resident teaching elective.
 Residents work with faculty to develop formal and informal teaching presentations for students and residents.
 They provide bedside teaching, guiding medical students through admissions and H&Ps, without the typical time constraints of being the on-service resident.
 At the same time, they provide invaluable support to the ward teams with morning admissions, discharges, and daily work, facilitating more efficient rounding for the on-service residents.
-Wards Star participants have had glowing reviews of this newer rotation, which we look forward to continuously improving and innovating.